YJiangcm/YJiangcm.github.io/_pages/about.md

 * [_2020_] School of Engineering Entrance Scholarship at HKUST (Top 10%)
 * [_2020_] Outstanding Graduates of Shanghai (Top 1%)
 * [_2019_] Third Prize at Science and Technology Innovation Competition for Undergraduates (Top 20%)
-* [_2016-2019_] Grand Prize Scholarship, Leadership Scholarship and Excellent Student at Shanghai University (Top 5%)
+* [_2016-2019_] Grand Prize Scholarship, Leadership Scholarship, and Excellent Student at Shanghai University (Top 5%)

 ## Teaching Assistant
 * INFH5000: Information Science and Technology: Essentials and Trends.
 (Fall 2022)